ApiLogicServer/Docs/docs/Behave-Logic-Report.md

 We place an Order with an Order Detail.
 It's one transaction.

-Note how the `Order.OrderTotal` and `Customer.Balance` are *adjusted* as Order Details are processed.
+Note how the `Order.AmountTotal` and `Customer.Balance` are *adjusted* as Order Details are processed.
 Similarly, the `Product.UnitsShipped` is adjusted, and used to recompute `UnitsInStock`

 <figure><img src="https://github.com/valhuber/ApiLogicServer/wiki/images/behave/declare-logic.png?raw=true"></figure>